 Interstate 90 travels 138.15 miles across Massachusetts from the Berkshire Section of the New York Thruway to Route 1A at Logan International Airport (BOS) in Boston.
 The entire route doubles as the tolled Massachusetts Turnpike (Mass Pike).

-The Mass Pike was originally proposed as a 123-mile route from the Yankee Division Highway (Massachusetts 128) in Weston to the New York state line at West Stockbridge.
+The Mass Pike was originally proposed as a 123 mile long route from the Yankee Division Highway (Route 128) in Weston to the New York state line at West Stockbridge.
 Construction of the turnpike mainline took place between January 1955 and May 15, 1957.
 Tolls were collected using a ticketed system.

-As part of the $24.3-billion Big Dig project, Interstate 90 was extended further east through the Ted Williams Tunnel to Logan International Airport.
-Work on the Ted Williams Tunnel below Boston Harbor kicked off on December 19, 1991, with the tunnel open to traffic on December 15, 1995.
+As part of the $24.3 billion Big Dig project, Interstate 90 was extended further east through the Ted Williams Tunnel to Logan International Airport.
+Work on the Ted Williams Tunnel below Boston Harbor kicked off on December 19, 1991, with the tunnel opening to traffic on December 15, 1995.
 The connection with the Massachusetts Turnpike mainline and Interstate 93 required the building of a second tunnel system at Fort Point Channel.
-Work continued through to January 2003, when the 3.5-mile extension of I-90 was complete.1
+Work continued to January 2003, when the 3.5 mile extension of I-90 was complete.1

-- Public Hearings Set On Restoration of Western Turnpike Tolls massDOT press release, August 12, 2013.
+- Public Hearings Set On Restoration of Western Turnpike Tolls."
+Massachusetts Department of Transportation (massDOT), press release.
+August 12, 2013.

 Page Updated 01-27-2015.